 Dehydrated Pasta in a mason jar

-1. Mason Jar: Mason jars provide an airtight container that keeps your food dry for a long time content.
-Make sure when you’re storing food in mason jars that there is no water content.
+1. Mason Jar: Mason jars provide an airtight container that keeps your food dry for a long time.
+Make sure when you’re storing food in mason jars, that there is no water content.

 3. Freezer Bag: Using freezer bags and vacuum-sealed bags will provide the longest storage for the freshness of your food.

 4. Plastic Bags: Ziploc bags are great for putting all of the different dehydrated ingredients together.
-When creating your dehydrated backpacking meal in a plastic bag, you will need to bring enough cooking equipment to rehydrate your meal in a pot or jetboil
+When creating your dehydrated backpacking meal in a plastic bag, you will need to bring enough cooking equipment to rehydrate your meal in a pot or JetBoil.
+Using a small bag is another great way to save weight on the trail.

 Types of Pasta to Use for Dehydrating